Brian Benjamin: Corruption indictment and resignation

-Benjamin has also been questioned about a dozen instances when Benjamin sought thousands of dollars in travel reimbursements as a state senator while using a campaign account for these expenses, including payments that were made outside the state of New York.
-After the New York Board of Elections investigated this matter, Benjamin repaid $3,500 in gas expenses to his campaign account.
-Despite this incident, he later told state police that he had never been contacted by a regulatory body while being vetted for Lieutenant Governor.
+Benjamin was questioned about a dozen instances when he sought thousands of dollars in travel reimbursements as a state senator while using a campaign account for these expenses, including payments that were made outside the state of New York.
+After the New York Board of Elections investigated, Benjamin repaid $3,500 in gas expenses to his campaign account.
+Despite this incident, he later told state police that he had never been contacted by a regulatory body while being vetted for lieutenant governor.
+In March 2022, The New York Times reported that the FBI was investigating whether Benjamin played a role in funneling fraudulent contributions to his 2021 campaign for New York City Comptroller, and that they would be issuing subpoenas to his campaign advisers.